 Go Doors is a leading supplier of fire resistant doors and glass fire doors for commercial premises.
 We supply and install fire doors that are custom designed to reduce smoke and fire spread in the event of an emergency, enabling safe building evacuation.

-Go Doors can also install the market-leading DFA 127 automatic swing door operator, which is designed for use in fire doors that are required to open or close automatically during a fire signal.
+Go Doors can also install the market-leading DFA 127 automatic swing door operator, which is designed for use in fire doors that must open or close automatically during a fire signal.

 Go Doors is committed to helping businesses meet their fire safety requirements.
 Get a quote for your office, warehouse or other commercial premises today.
 Or for more information about fire doors, contact our team.